Here is a tutorial to make a quilt border with a mitered corner. It looks complicated, but it is really easy.

 (close up of where to stop and back stitch)

 7. Flatten out the quilt top and make sure everything looks accurate.
-If you are happy with the results, iron the seams flat and trim the seam allowance to 1/4 inch.
+If you are happy with the results, press and trim the seam allowance to 1/4 inch.

 If you have any questions, feel free to message me!